Why Is My Dolphin Pool Cleaner Not Moving?

 Possible Causes of Dolphin Pool Cleaner Not Moving

-If your Dolphin pool cleaner turns on but won’t move, there could be several possible causes.
+If your Dolphin pool cleaner turns on but won’t move, several possible causes could exist.
 Here are a few:

 Obstruction in the Impeller